 Also, the SuperPlanner app calculates the number of servers required depending on various configurations, like “snug” and roomy.
 It even does the tricky math involving audiovisual equipment, aspect ratios and visibility, and acoustics.
 To put it bluntly, this is the ideal app for those planners who are less mathematically inclined and more socially and experientially talented.
 While the app is free to download, its in-app purchases range from $4.99 to $59.99.

 10. Check-In by Social Tables

-Metrics, metrics, metrics – using this app, event attendees securely check in to an event and provide up-to-the-minute details about their experiences.
-Planners can use Check-In to manage VIPs, meals, and guestlists in general, but the real beauty of the app is that those check-ins can help mitigate last-minute issues that might affect the outcome event.
-Plus, afterward, you get user-generated analytics of not only how they’re experiencing the event but things like no-shows, all without a spreadsheet.
+However, the real beauty of the app is that those check-ins can help mitigate last-minute issues that might affect the outcome event.
+Plus, afterward, you can produce reports comprising user-generated analytics.
+These share not only how they’re experiencing the event but key metrics like no-shows, all without a spreadsheet.

 SpotMe is a relatively new event app for enterprises that host in-person, virtual, hybrid, and webinar events.
 The goal of SpotMe is to craft an event so intune with your attendees as to create brand loyalty.
 Along with 24/7 support, what separates this app from the rest of the pack is its the amount of technology it leverages.
 Use it to create event websites and apps, provide closed captioning and translation services of your speakers, collect guest reactions, and spruce up your social feeds.